breyuanrobinson72-tech/osTicket-Prerequisites-and-Installation/README.md

 <img width="832" height="393" alt="osticketfolder" src="https://github.com/user-attachments/assets/95a9d528-ca11-457a-b035-81104c03a12b" />
 </p>
 <p>
 Return to the OS-Ticket folder that was created after the zipped file was extracted.
-Here, you want to extract the data from the PHP manager file and the rewrite module file.
+Here, you want to extract the data from the PHP manager file and the rewrite file.
 Inside the same folder, there will be a zipped PHP file you'll want to create your own PHP folder on the \\:C drive, then you can extract the data from the PHP zipped folder and place it there.
 You'll finally need to open MySQL and install it with a typical setup option and standard configuration.
 Create a password you'll remember; it will be important later.

 </p>
 <br />